 Vital signs: Measurements which include body temperature, blood pressure, and pulse.

-Weight goal range: A range of weight that your treatment team decides is a healthy weight for your recovery.
-It takes into account what a person weighed before the eating disorder.
-A person’s weight range will increase as they grow and get older.
+Weight goal range: A range of weight that a treatment team decides is a healthy weight for a person’s recovery.
+It takes into account what a person weighed before the eating disorder, their gender, age, and physical activity level A person’s weight range will increase as they grow and get older.